|

 Achievement"

-for the indigenous peoples since it is an international reference
+for the indigenous peoples since it is an

-that can be invoked to protect and reivindicate their rights, as
+international reference that can be invoked to protect and

-well as not to be discriminated or marginalized from society.
+reivindicate their rights, as well as not to be discriminated or

-The enshrinement of the fundamental right to prior consultation,
+The enshrinement of the fundamental right to prior

-lead to the extermination of indigenous peoples.
+in practice, would lead to the extermination of indigenous peoples.

 |